iFrostizz/OctoPrint-CalibrationCompanion/README.md

 You can also turn on the fans before running the PID by clicking on the radio buttons.

 ### First Layer
 First, you may need to modify the "Extra margin from edges" values.
-This value will be taken in account in both the "knob_levelling.gcode" file and the "calibration.squares.gcode" file.
+This value will be taken in account in both the "knob_levelling.gcode" file and the "calibration_squares.gcode" file.
 It is used to prevent printing on anything that is on the sides of your bed, like clips.
 - No ABL
 If you don't have any ABL system, the button "Start Bed Levelling Routine" button will add a file to the file manager to bring the nozzle to the four corners.
 Then you should adjust the knobs by using a 0.1mm sheet of paper.
 You need to have a very light touch on all of them, and do not touch the knobs when the nozzle is on the middle of the bed.
 - ABL